livingdocsIO/documentation/design/migrations/migrations.md

 #### Component Templates

-Those are the building blocks of livingdocs.
+Those are the building blocks of Livingdocs.
 A template contains definitions for the following parts:
 - HTML structure
 - directives (editable parts)
 - directive configuration